-1. Performing and interpreting pulmonary function tests
+- 1. Performing and interpreting pulmonary function tests

 - a.
-Peak expiratory flow rate (PEFR) versus symptomatic monitoring
+Peak expiratory flow rate (PEFR) versus symptomatic monitoring; PEFR is not considered superior to symptomatic monitoring, but it is still recommended for patients who have difficulty recognizing symptoms (e.g., patients on beta blockers, patients who have diabetes and neuropathy)

 - b.
-Spirometry, including measurements of forced expiratory volume (FEV), particularly forced expiratory volume in one second (FEV1), forced vital capacity (FVC) and FEV/FVC ratio, as well as response to bronchodilator administration
+Spirometry, including measurements of forced expiratory volume (FEV), particularly forced expiratory volume in one second (FEV1), forced vital capacity (FVC), and FEV/FVC ratio, as well as response to bronchodilator administration

 - c.
 Flow volume loops

 - d.
 Exercise challenge testing

-2. Appropriately ordering and interpreting the following:
+- 2. Appropriately ordering and interpretation of the following:

 - a.
 Skin testing

 - i.
 Puncture or prick testing

 - ii.
 Intradermal testing

 - iii.
 Conditions and medications that might interfere with testing

 - b.
 In vitro testing

 - i.
 IgE assay techniques

 - ii.
-Methods of reporting - iii.
-Interpretation, sensitivity and specificity - 3.
-Counseling patients and their families about the proper techniques to avoid triggers for allergic conditions - 4.
-Counseling patients and their families about different symptomatic manifestations of asthma - 5.
-Conducting a comprehensive history and physical examination, with special emphasis on the diagnosis and management of allergic and immunologic conditions - 6.
-Integrating factors, particularly environmental triggers in the patient's family, home and general lifestyle, into the diagnostic and therapeutic process - 7.
-Demonstrating an awareness of over-the-counter products and proper utilization of these products versus the need for prescription medications - 8.
-Consulting and collaborating with allergy and immunology specialists and other health care professionals when appropriate, and integrating management in critical care situations - 9.
-Using local and national reporting systems for allergic reactions to pharmaceutical agents - 10.
-Understanding different social determinants of health that can affect risk, such as housing factors (mold, ventilation, etc.), affordability of medications, among others, as well as coordinating with a social worker when appropriate
+Methods of reporting

+- iii.
+Interpretation, sensitivity, and specificity

+3. Counseling patients and their families about the proper techniques to avoid triggers for allergic conditions 4.
+Conducting a comprehensive history and physical examination, with special emphasis on the diagnosis and management of allergic and immunologic conditions 5.
+Integrating factors-particularly environmental triggers-in the patient's family, home, and general lifestyle into the diagnostic and therapeutic process 6.
+Demonstrating an awareness of over-the-counter products and proper utilization of these products versus the need for prescription medications 7.
+Consulting and collaborating with allergy and immunology specialists and other health care professionals when appropriate, and integrating management in critical care situations 8.
+Using local and national reporting systems for allergic reactions to pharmaceutical agents